Obour Tanner: Later life and death

 On November 4, 1790, Obour Tanner married Barra (also spelled Barry) Collins.
 The ceremony was conducted by the Reverend Samuel Hopkins in the First Congregational Church in Newport.

 In 1809, following in the footsteps of the Free African Union Society, which was founded in Newport in 1780, Obour Tanner helped to found the African Female Benevolent Society, a mutual aid society dedicated to literacy education of Black people.

 In 1863, Obour Tanner's letters were donated to the Massachusetts Historical Society by the wife of William Henry Beecher.
-In an accompanying letter, Mrs. Beecher described Tanner in her later years; "She was then a very little, very old, very inform, very, very black woman, with a great shock of the whitest of wool all over her head. ...
+In an accompanying letter, Mrs. Beecher described Tanner in her later years; "She was then a very little, very old, very infirm, very, very black woman, with a great shock of the whitest of wool all over her head. ...
 She died in the odor of sanctity ... an uncommonly pious, sensible, and intelligent woman, respected and visited by every person in Newport who could appreciate excellence."

 Obour Tanner died in Newport on June 21, 1835.